BlueBrain/nexus-forge/docs/source/archetypes.rst

 Model
 -----

-The Model provides the interface for data modeling technologies to be implemented.
+The Mapping archetype defines an interface for data modeling (e.g. W3C SHACL or JSON schemas) technologies to be used for (meta)data validation.

 .. code-block:: python